zachvaughn/swarm-sim/README.md

 ### Expected Output and Screenshot
 Console output reporting the number of timesteps run and final agent status counts (arrived, removed, still active), followed by a CSV file containing per-timestep metrics.
-An example output can be found below:
+An example output can be found below (all outputs (CSV/JSON) are sent to the `outputs/` folder):

     Timestep 0: active=50, arrived=0, removed=0
     Timestep 10: active=50, arrived=0, removed=0